 Here’s a product that was made for easy entertaining.
-It’s an extra spot to house all of your adult drink-time needs and even throw some of your extra dinner party plates beneath the counter top.
-There’s built in spots to hold you wine glasses, wine bottles and it’s got a classic, modern style to fit a variety of homes.
+It’s an extra spot to house all of your adult drink-time needs and even throw some of your extra dinner party plates beneath the countertop.
+There are built-in spots to hold your wine glasses, wine bottles and it’s got a classic, modern style to fit a variety of homes.

-This is a ultra traditional design that can blend and mold into any home or space.
-Although it’s a bit more bland, it’s purpose is more for function than for stylish accenting.
+An unusual Kitchen Island Cart.
+This is an ultra-traditional design that can blend and mold into any home or space.
+Although it’s a bit blander, it’s purpose is more for function than for stylish accenting.
 Have breakfast for two atop the counter space or use it as an extra corner piece to serve appetizers during your New Year’s Eve dinner party.

 A bigger design that’s perfect for a traditional, family-friendly kitchen, this idea has a great amount of storage and space for dinnertime prep.
 Cut up your veggies, fruits and mix your cakes atop the counter, hold your spices on the side in the rack and wheel it to the side when the entire family is over for Christmas and you need the extra standing room.